Bubobubobubobubo/Sova/website/static/doc_define_languages/define-languages.typ

 === Time handling events

-Time handling events allow to manage the relations between beats, step duration, and absolute time.
+Time handling events allow to manage the relations between beats, frame duration, and absolute time.

 *SetBeatDuration(t).* Sets the duration of one beat to $t$ (casted to a duration).
 This duration is set in microseconds (absolute time) by first evaluating $t$ in microseconds.
 The standard use is to give $t$ in microseconds to setup a tempo.
 However, one could give $t$ in beats for relative change of tempo (if $t$ is 3 beats the tempo is divided by 3 as the duration of a beat is multiplied by 3).

-*SetCurrentStepDuration(t).* Sets the duration of the step associated to the program instance calling this instruction to $t$ (casted to a duration).
+*SetCurrentFrameDuration(t).* Sets the duration of the frame associated to the program instance calling this instruction to $t$ (casted to a duration).
 This duration is set in beats if possible or, else, it is set in microseconds.
-The standard use is to give $t$ in beats, so that if beat duration changes step duration changes accordingly.
+The standard use is to give $t$ in beats, so that if beat duration changes frame duration changes accordingly.
 However one could give $t$ in microseconds to avoid this side effect.

-*SetStepDuration(n, t).* Same as SetCurrentStepDuration but for step $n$ (casted to an int).
-See @sec:envvariables for knowing how to get step numbers.
+*SetFrameDuration(n, t).* Same as SetCurrentFrameDuration but for frame $n$ (casted to an int).
+See @sec:envvariables for knowing how to get frame numbers.

 === Program starting events <sec:starting>